 The other day I was going through my friend Amy’s baby photos on Facebook.
 Amy was my first real friend to become pregnant, and while I’d never been interested in babies before, I vowed that her baby — William Wildman (aka “The Whiz”) — would be the one I’d care about.
 I was ready to be “wacky auntie Kathryn.”
 I was going to teach her baby about Nietzsche and swearing and how to drink beer.
-A month after Will was born, I brought over a baby basket full of baby crap: Onesies, a little stuffed giraffe with a bell inside, tiny silk-covered clothes hangers for his baby coats.
+A month after Will was born, I brought over a baby basket full of baby crap: Onesies, a little stuffed giraffe with a bell inside, tiny silk-covered clothes hangers, and the clothes we bought from a baby girl affordable boutique.
 Things like that.

 The basket had been lying around my room for a few weeks — it had been given to me as a joke by my mother, who was reacting to an email I sent her after I finished the first draft of my first book.
 I told my mother that my baby was a bouncing 71,000 word baby boy manuscript.
 And that it was even better than a baby, because babies get old and die, whereas art lives on forever.
 The basket arrived at my workplace a day later.
 We had a good laugh.

 As I delivered the little giraffe and baby coat hangers to Amy, I wanted so badly to make that same joke… about how my book was better than Will because one day Will would die while a dog-eared copy of my memoir would surely be found lying in a $1 laser-book discount bin at a flying truck stop in neo-Kansas in the year 2105.